Many of the U.S. coronavirus cases have been relatively mild, and other answers to questions

-A police officer controls the road to the H10 Costa Adeje Palace hotel in Tenerife, Canary Island, Spain, Tuesday, Feb.
-25, 2020.
+A police officer controls the road to the H10 Costa Adeje Palace hotel in Tenerife, Canary Island, Spain, on Tuesday.
 Spanish officials say a tourist hotel on the Canary Islands has been placed in quarantine after an Italian doctor staying there tested positive for the new coronavirus.

 The new coronavirus has infected more than 80,000 people globally.
 As of Tuesday, mainland China has reported 2,663 deaths, and a handful of other nations have reported small numbers of fatalities.
 The United States reports 57 cases and no deaths.